walterfreeman/phy211/ta-duties.md

     * On homework, when possible, give them insight into the nature of their errors.
 Remember: **errors do not mean the student is a failure** -- they just give us insight on what the student has yet to learn.

 However, if a student is **not** putting forth effort or making an earnest attempt to understand physics, it is not your fault and you shouldn't take it personally.
 We cannot put in the work required to learn physics for our students.
 They have to do the work; if they're not willing to do that, it's not our problem.
+If a hardworking student would benefit from our hard work to help them -- we should work hard for them.
+If a student who is not engaged or not trying asks for us to rearrange the course to accommodate their laziness, then we have better things to do.
+(We should still treat them with basic dignity, of course, but they may wind up with a dignified failing grade.)

 * **Harassment, exclusion, bullying, and the like are not acceptable in our class.** Physics has a place for everyone, regardless of who they are or where they come from.
 If you see any dynamics that act to exclude certain students from feeling welcome -- including pathological group dynamics where one person railroads everyone else,